 As with any degree, you want to know that you have options when it comes to employment.
 Most students participate in a pre-veterinary medicine program to become a veterinarian.
 But what if you don’t get accepted to vet school?
-You can still put this education to use through plenty of other valuable career opportunities.
+There are plenty of job opportunities for pre-vet graduates, they include:

 Veterinary Technologists or Technicians help perform routine and emergency care for animals under the guidance of a veterinarian.
 Some of their duties include performing x-rays, administering medication, and preparing animals for surgery.

 You can achieve a career as a veterinary assistant with little to no training.
 Many clinics offer entry-level jobs where people learn as they go.
 It wouldn’t hurt to have some prior experience or a certificate in vet assisting, but it’s not always necessary.
-The annual salary of a vet assistant ranges from $25,348 to $37,946.
+The average annual salary of a vet assistant is $39,252.